netology-code/python-final-diplom/README.md

 ## Getting started

+At the very first start run `START.sh`.
+It will build an image, initially fill-in database and start the service.

+To start the service use `docker-compose up -d`.
+You'll have to wait about 40 seconds before the service is up.
+To stop service use `docker-compose down`.

+Register your first user at `/register`.
+If you need an admin - set your user `"is_admin"` field to true in database manually.

+---

 1) Install requirements: `pip install -r requirements.txt`
 2) Set flask running file: `set FLASK_APP=web_shop/app.py` (for Linux: `export FLASK_APP=web_shop/app.py`) 2.1) If necessary set flask debugging mode: